04/09/25 | $3.375M Settlement Granted Preliminary Approval with Cooper Farms & Farbest Foods

 ABOUT THE ALLEGED CONSPIRACY

-According to the lawsuit, since 2008, turkey producers such as Tyson, Hormel and others colluded to knowingly reduce turkey production to artificially inflate prices.
+According to the lawsuit, since at least 2010, turkey producers such as Tyson, Hormel and others colluded to knowingly stabilize turkey production to artificially inflate prices.
 The turkey producers allegedly engaged in a conspiracy that has cost American direct-purchasers millions of dollars over the years.

 The turkey industry rakes in $4 billion dollars a year, and the companies involved in this investigation control the vast majority of the market.
 Hagens Berman believes that this is a classic conspiracy meant to extract extra profits from purchasers.